Skip to main content

 An interjection is a word or phrase that expresses a strong emotion or reaction.
 Interjections are often punctuated by an exclamation mark.
 Interjections usually stand alone and are set off from sentences.
 Examples include "Wow!"
 "Oops," "Hey!" and "Omigosh."
 (The British English pronunciation of "omigosh" is delightful.)

 This activity has two parts.
-The purpose of the first part is to work on improving the clarity of your writing.
-The purpose of the second is to practice recognizing parts of speech, the building blocks of writing.
+The purpose of the first part is to practice writing clear sentences.
+The purpose of the second is to practice recognizing parts of speech.

 Writing clear sentences

-1. Cut the following sentence down to 20 words or less.
+1. Cut the following sentence down to 20 words or fewer.

 The fluffy, brown Lagotto Romagnolo ran quickly across the park until he reached a group of dogs, and then he playfully hopped around two of the larger dogs in a circle until he was tuckered out.